 Due to the modification of flow, the result is actually a change in pressure.

-All changes are directly shown on the included pressure gauge (branded with Coffee Sensor name) which installs on the front of the group.
+All changes are directly shown on the included pressure gauge ( branded with Coffee Sensor ) which needs to be attached on the front of the group.

 The gauge has a direct M6 thread on the back, so the installation is pretty simple and straight forward.

-Coffee Sensor flow control device for E61 GH’s is designed and tested on some models of machines from ECM, Isomac, Bezzera, that have the STANDARD E61 GH.
+Coffee Sensor flow control device for E61 GH’s is designed and tested on some models of machines from Rocket, ECM, Isomac, Bezzera, Lelit Mara / Mara X that have the STANDARD E61 GH.

 It is not guaranteed to work when installed on machines made by other manufacturers.

 A lot of people already tested the same type of product on different machines with very good results, but we as a company cannot test it on EACH AND EVERY E61 coffee machine out there.